 Modeling sea lice dispersion and estimating encounter rates with juvenile Pacific salmon in the Broughton Archipelago and Discovery Islands

 In an effort to provide validation data on larval sea lice abundance and distribution for the Foreman-Stucchi transport and dispersal model, the project was expanded to include a field sampling component.
-Sampling methods analysis of planktonic-stage sea lice distributions, will be applied in the Discovery Passage region.
-Compared to the Broughton Archipelago, tidal currents are stronger (probably leading to more rapid dilution of farm-origin sea lice).
-However, in light of uncertainties in the migratory paths of important Fraser River wild stocks through the Discovery Islands, the relative impact of individual farms remains to be determined.
+Sampling methods analysis of planktonic-stage sea lice distributions, were applied in the Discovery Passage region.

 2010 - 2012

 Mike Foreman, Research Scientist, Fisheries and Oceans Canada, Institute of Ocean Sciences, Pacific Region

 Dario Stucchi, Fisheries and Oceans Canada, Institute of Ocean Sciences, Pacific Region